 Do you need door locks that 3-year-old autistic kids can’t open?
 No, your child isn’t defined by his or her autism, but it’s a major factor when childproofing the home.
 When a child unlocks doors and goes out on his own they’re in extreme danger.
 Some parents don’t fully childproof because they don’t find it necessary.
 Others say they watch the child, but no one can watch a child’s every move 24/7.
-The time will come when backs will be turned.
+The time will come when parents and caregivers won’t be watching.
 Maybe it’s already happened and you’re looking to improve home security.
 If that’s the case you’ve been given a very precious gift.
 You have another chance.
 That’s something that many parents of autistic kids weren’t given.
 All it takes is seconds for a parent’s worst fears to come true.
 Train tracks, roads, child predators, ponds, streams, animals, and neighbor’s pools are just some of the many dangers.

 You can’t be too careful when childproofing and securing the home, especially when an autistic child is unlocking and opening doors.
 No, it isn’t cruel and you’re not creating a prison environment.
 What’s cruel is when parents ignore potential dangers.
 Thankfully you’re not one of those parents since you’re seeking door locks that 3-year-old autistic kids can’t open.
 Unfortunately some think that it simply can’t or won’t happen.
 Many parents thought that it couldn’t or wouldn’t happen, but now they live everyday with just the memory of their child.
 They only wish they could go back and do something different.

 Finding Door Locks That 3-Year-Old Autistic Kids Can’t Open